-Sweet hawaiian bread – copycat version of King’s Hawaiian rolls!
+Sweet Hawaiian bread – copycat version of King’s Hawaiian rolls!
 Pineapple juice adds the sweetness to this fluffy yeast bread.

 Growing up, I loved when my mom would buy Hawaiian bread from the store.

 Not sure if it was because they cost a little more than regular bread, or because I ate them so fast (probably a little of both), but I remember they were a special treat in our household.
 The rolls were so soft and sweet, the whole bag was gone in no time!